Supporting Immune Health With Quercetin

 Quercetin is a natural compound found in plant foods.
-It has received much attention over this last year in particular, because of the supportive and regulatory roles it has to play in immune function.
+It has received much attention over the last few years in particular, because of the supportive and regulatory roles it has to play in immune function.
 In this article, we take a closer look at what quercetin actually is, how you can get more in your diet and how it can help to support immune health.

 Quercetin – What is it?

 Quercetin is a naturally-occurring flavonoid found in plant foods.
 Flavonoids belong to a family of plant compounds known as polyphenols.
 They are remarkable tiny compounds that can help to protect plants from stressors (e.g. insects / fungi / wind / heat), act as UV filters and signalling molecules, detoxify harmful substances and work as antimicrobial defence compounds too.
-The great news is that when we consume flavonoids from plant foods, we get to benefit from these incredible properties too.
+The great news is that when we consume flavonoids from plant foods, we get to benefit from these incredible properties too!
 Read more about this here.
-There are over 5,000 known varieties of flavonoids that we know of (and likely many more that we don’t), all with slightly different health benefits to impart; hence why getting a diverse variety of plants in your diet each day is so very important.
+There are over 5,000 varieties of flavonoids that we know of, and likely many more that we don’t.
+All of the different varieties of flavonoids have slightly different health benefits to impart, and that’s why getting a diverse variety of plants in your diet each day is so very important.

 Quercetin – Best sources

 Quercetin is considered to be one of the most abundant flavonoids in the human diet.
 Some of the best sources of quercetin are apples, onions, berries, capers, red grapes, cherries, citrus fruits, cruciferous vegetables, leafy green vegetables, tomatoes, garlic, ginger, red wine, black tea and green tea.

 Onions are generally considered to rank highest in terms of quercetin content.
 Interestingly, one study found the levels of quercetin in red onions to be 14-fold higher than in garlic, and 2-fold higher than white onions.
 Another study found the amount of quercetin in onion peel to be 48-fold more than the flesh.1-3